Select your cookie preferences

-Writing to your Kinesis Data Stream Using the KPL - Amazon Kinesis Data Streams
+Write to your Kinesis data stream using the KPL - Amazon Kinesis Data Streams

-The following sections show sample code in a progression from the simplest possible "bare-bones" producer on through to fully asynchronous code.
+The following sections show sample code in a progression from the most basic producer to fully asynchronous code.

 The following code is all that is needed to write a minimal working producer.
 The Kinesis Producer Library (KPL) user records are processed in the background.